ParadiseAigo/Tekken-7-Player-Displayer/README.md

 ## Issues
 * The program is sometimes unable to get the name of the opponent.
 You can just decline those match requests.
 * It is also possible that the program gets the name wrong.
 But from my (limited) experience this tends to be rare.
+* Your game language has to be in English, if it isn't the in-game display will not work, but the program window will still display the correct information.